Embeddings of locally compact hyperbolic groups into Lp-spaces: Introduction

 \subsection{Locally compact hyperbolic groups}

 The common convention when dealing with hyperbolic groups is that such groups are finitely generated and equipped with the word length metric relative to a finite generating subset.
 On the one hand, this leads to a very interesting theory with very strong results, but on the other hand, this class misses interesting groups such as $SO(n,1), SU(n,1), Sp(n,1)$ that contain hyperbolic uniform lattices.
 Gromov's work \cite{Gromov:1} already contained ideas which encompass locally compact hyperbolic groups.
 Following \cite{CT} we define a locally compact group $G$ to be {\bf hyperbolic} if it is compactly generated and word-hyperbolic with respect to the word length metric relative to some compact generating subset.
 This is equivalent to the group acting continuously, properly, cocompactly and isometrically on a proper hyperbolic geodesic metric space $X$ (see Corollary 2.6 of \cite{Caprace}).
 The space $X$ is determined up to quasi-isometry and so one can unambiguously define the hyperbolic boundary $\partial G$ of $G$ as the hyperbolic boundary of $X$.
-Some examples of locally compact hyperbolic groups are $SO(n,1),SU(n,1),Sp(n,1),F_4^{-20}$ and the class of groups of the form $H\rtimes_\alpha \Z, \ H\rtimes_\alpha \R$ where $\alpha(1)$ is such that there is some compact set $V\subseteq H$ such that $\forall x\in H, \exists n_0 \in \N, \forall n\geq n_0: \alpha(n)(x)\in V$ (see \cite{Caprace}).
+Some examples of locally compact hyperbolic groups are $SO(n,1),SU(n,1),Sp(n,1),F_4^{-20}$ and the class of groups of the form $H\rtimes_\alpha \Z, \ H\rtimes_\alpha \R$ where $\alpha(1)$ satisfies a suitable contracting property \cite{Caprace}.

 There are many, also non-trivial, results that generalize to the locally compact setting.
 For example, in \cite{Carette-Dreesen}, the authors generalize Bowditch's topological characterization of discrete hyperbolic groups to the locally compact setting.
 This for starters has a nice application in the study of sharply-$n$-transitive actions on compact sets.
 All groups acting sharply-$n$-transitively on compact spaces $M$ are completely classifed, except for $n=3$.
 The authors show that $\sigma$-compact groups acting sharply-3-transitively on a compact space $M$ are necessarily locally compact hyperbolic, that $M$ is homeomorphic to the boundary of the group and that the action on $M$ coincides, via this homeomorphism, with the natural action of a hyperbolic group on its boundary.